Immersion Program at Hatch

 - Prepare for Advanced Placement Spanish Test

-- Seal of Biliteracy Award
+- Seal of Biliteracy Award (High School)

-The Spanish speaking Immersion Program instructors are credentialed bilingual teachers with native-like fluency in Spanish.
+The Spanish Speaking Immersion Program instructors are credentialed bilingual teachers with native-like fluency in Spanish.
 Resource teachers and Amity Interns also provide support.

 6th, 7th & 8th Grades